viktor-ferenczi/se-mod-template/README.md

 ```

 You can get the IDs from the Steam URLs.
 Your Steam profile link has your Steam ID in it.
 The link to your mod has an `id` URL parameter.

+### The debugger does not stop at my breakpoints

+The path of the source file in your IDE must be the same as the path of the same files in your local `%APPDATA%\SpaceEngineers\Mods\ModTemplate` folder.

+If they do not match (your copied the source files instead of linking the folder), then the IDE won't be able to pair up the source files, therefore cannot establish the breakpoints in the assembly at runtime.